awsdocs/amazon-api-gateway-developer-guide/doc_source/call-api-with-api-gateway-lambda-authorization.md

 **Note**
  When calling an authorizer\-enabled method, API Gateway does not log the call to CloudWatch if the required token for the `TOKEN` authorizer is not set, is null, or is invalidated by the specified **Token validation expression**\.
 Similarly, API Gateway does not log the call to CloudWatch if any of the required identity sources for the `REQUEST` authorizer are not set, are null, or are empty\.

- In the following, we show how to use Postman to call or test the API with the previously described Lambda `TOKEN` authorizer enabled\.
+ In the following, we show how to use Postman to call or test an API with a Lambda `TOKEN` authorizer\.
 The method can be applied to calling an API with a Lambda `REQUEST` authorizer, if you specify the required path, header, or query string parameters explicitly\.

 **To call an API with the custom `TOKEN` authorizer**